-Flicker Alley and the San Francisco Film Preserve have announced the release of Focus on Louise Brooks, a Blu-ray compilation of the actress’ early performances, including her film debut in Herbert Brenon’s The Street of Forgotten Men.
+In January 2026, Flicker Alley and the San Francisco Film Preserve released Focus on Louise Brooks, a Blu-ray compilation of the actress’ early performances, including her film debut in Herbert Brenon’s The Street of Forgotten Men.
 The 1925 melodrama has been fully restored and is being made available for the very first time on home video, joined by extant materials from three additional Brooks features, which are also making their home video debut.
 The other three films on the disc are The American Venus (1926), Just Another Blonde (1926), and Now We’re in the Air (1927).
 More information on this new release can be found on the Flicker Alley website.

 - The Street of Forgotten Men / 1925 / Directed by Herbert Brenon / 75 minutes / Famous Players-Lasky Corporation (LBS pages on the film)